sarimarton/github-ui-angular/README.md

-# SearchRep
+# github-ui-angular

-A simple Github repository search UI using Angular 6
+A simple Github UI for repository search, using Angular 6

 ## Parts from the generated README: